burnnat/hymns-of-the-faith/content/session-02/week-06/notes.md

  - Later edited the hymnal {{{book "Christian Worship and Praise"}}}, published in 1939

 Tune: Traditional English, 1708
- - Originally a folk tune common sung as a ballad, "The Ploughboy's Dream"
+ - Originally a folk tune commonly sung as a ballad, "The Ploughboy's Dream"
  - Harmonized and arranged into a hymn tune by Ralph Vaughan Williams in 1906
- - Its initial publication in {{{book "The English Hymnal"}}} used it for "O Little Town of Bethlehem"
+ - Initial publication in {{{book "The English Hymnal"}}} used it for "O Little Town of Bethlehem"
  - Today we mainly know it from its association with "I Sing the Almighty Power of God"
  - The name {{{caps "Forest Green"}}} comes from the name of the village in Surrey, England where Vaughan Williams heard it sung